Cbosugobux/StockDataAnalysis/README.md

 MongoDB

 Libraries include:
 Pandas, Matplotlib, Numpy, YFinance, Flask, Dash

-**Instructions on how to use and interact with the project**
+**Instructions on how to use and interact with the project:**

 **Ethical considerations made in the project**
 For this project, we addressed the potential for bias by analyzing stock changes for two recent Presidents.
 One Republican, one Democrat.
 We also broadened our stock analysis to